 Safe approach

-When you are attempting to approach the animal or animals, make sure the animal knows you are approaching, never approach from the rear.
-Animals may charge to protect their young if they perceive a threat.
+When you are attempting to approach the animal or animals, make sure the animal knows you are approaching; never approach from the rear.
+Animals may be charged to protect their young if they perceive a threat.
 You need to ensure you observe the animal’s behaviour and consult with the owner before you attempt to approach the animal.

 Normal behaviour in livestock includes:

-• isolated animal (livestock are herd animals, if one animal is isolated, there is a good chance it is unwell.
+- isolated animals (livestock are herd animals; if one animal is isolated, there is a good chance it is unwell).

 Restraint